TabbenBenchmark/tabben/scripts/README.md

 # Data Preprocessing Scripts

-This directory contains cmdline scripts for pre-processing the various datasets in the benchmark to a standard format.
+This directory contains cli scripts for pre-processing the various datasets in the benchmark to a standard format.

-At least right now, the scripts use a standard calling convention:
+The scripts use a standard calling convention:
 ```shell
 python3 [script name] [destination directory] --source [source directory or url parent]
 ```